jonnyrv/sparta_nasa_api_som/README.md

 ```
 rspec file_name.rb
 ```
-Or you could open the folder you just cloned in your terminal and run the command rspec.
+If you want to run all the test at the same time just open the sparta_nasa_api_som folder in your terminal and run the command rspec.
 ```

 ## Built With